weareblahs/weareblahs/README.md

 ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=weareblahs&theme=monokai)
 ### For those who are wondering why there's no commits except for auto commits done by `yttestlabs`, `covidcases` and EPG updates
 Currently studying for exams.
-Might be back at 15th of April.
+Might be back at 22th of July.
 # Uhh, Hi?
 I'm Tan, the guy who made WSAUtilities and other stuffs that you might be interested at.
 Actually, I'm writing in Batch (during programming), some HTML and CSS programming (for websites) and Elementor / Wordpress editing (for another website). ~~This guy just used batch scripts for everything, and it worked pretty well?~~